contiv/vpp/README.md

 ```
 kubectl taint nodes --all node-role.kubernetes.io/master-
 ```

-#### Step 4 (Optional): Joining your nodes
-If you have more than one worker nodes, you can now join them into the cluster as described in the [kubeadm manual][5].

-NOTE: multi-node clusters are currently not supported.
-They will be available shortly.

 #### Step 5: Verifying the installation
 You can go ahead and deploy some PODs, e.g.: